jeromeboivin/ollama-chat/README.md

 6. `/collection`: This command allows you to change the vector database collection.

+7. `/index <folder path>`: Index text files in the specified folder to current vector database collection.

-7. `/cb`: This command replaces /cb with the content of your clipboard.
+8. `/cb`: This command replaces /cb with the content of your clipboard.

-8. `/save <path of saved conversation>`: Saves the conversation to a specified file path.
+9. `/save <path of saved conversation>`: Saves the conversation to a specified file path.

-9. `/verbose`: This command toggles verbose mode on or off.
+10. `/verbose`: This command toggles verbose mode on or off.

-10. `/reset`, `/clear`, `/restart`: These commands reset the conversation, clearing all previous inputs and responses.
+11. `/reset`, `/clear`, `/restart`: These commands reset the conversation, clearing all previous inputs and responses.

-11. `/quit`, `/exit`, `/bye`: These commands exit the chatbot.
+12. `/quit`, `/exit`, `/bye`: These commands exit the chatbot.

 Remember to precede each command with a forward slash `(/)` and follow it with the appropriate parameters if necessary.